LilButter/Mezeporta/README.md

 - Renames any original files to have the extension .mezeold (if previously patched, it will restore to original files first before applying the new patch)
 - Downloads missing or outdated files provided by the wrapper.
 - Caches patch files under Mezeporta/Servers

 ##
+### Unpacking Dlls

+To unpack the dlls you need [OllyDbg](https://ollydbg.net/download.htm)

+You will also need [CodeDoctor](https://github.com/JackAston/OllyDbg1plugins/tree/master/CodeDoctor%20v0.90) plugin.
+- Step 1: Move `CodeDoctor.dll` and `CodeDoctor.ini` into `OllyDbg/Plugins` folder.
+- Step 2: Open OllyDbg and load the game dll.
+- Step 3: Navigate to `Plugins` then `CodeDoctor` and select `Unpack AsProtect`.
+- Step 4: Move the unpacked dll into the game folder.
+- Step 5: Happy Hunting!

+##